christophery/proton/README.md

 # Proton

 Proton is a personal blogging theme for WordPress.
-This theme is a port of Proton v5.0 the default theme for the Ghost blogging platform.
+This theme is based off of Casper 5.x the default theme for the Ghost blogging platform.

 # Development